vipin-tech/SoapBoxLabs/README.md

 The OneClassSVM Algorithm helps in the detection of the outliers in the dataset.
 The implementation of this algorithm is based on libsvm.

-Both these algorithms return the anomaly score of each sample using the IsolationForest algorithm.
+Both these algorithms return the anomaly score for each sample which helps in differentiating between errorneous and non-errorneous datapoints.

 ## Analysis